verbiscms/verbis/docs/templates/functions/Rand.md

 **Generate a random alpha string with the length of 20**

+Results in something similar to:
+`EsRZeHmmFcOpsyWrNCeT`

 ```gotemplate
 {{ randAlpha 20 }}
 ```

-This would produce something similar to:
-`EsRZeHmmFcOpsyWrNCeT`

 ___